qaraluch/arch-bootstrap/README.md

 Installation of user's dotfiles is not within scope of above scripts anymore.

+For installation Arch Linux on WSL2 see [instruction](./wsl2/installation-on-wsl2.md).

 :warning: Disclaimer:

 This code is published in good faith and for learning purpose only.
 The code is not fully tested, so any usage of it is strictly at your own risk :see_no_evil:.